walles/loadviz/libloadviz/README.md

 Any RAM / Swap visualization would show this as critical because you're silly high over quota.

-But in reality, since you aren't using most of the memory, this is fine.
+But in reality, since you aren't using most of the memory, this is fine, no action needed.

 ### Cost of swapping